-Session 1: Saturday April 22, 12:30pm-5pm
+Session 1: Saturday June 29, 12:30pm-5pm

-Session 2: Saturday April 29, 12:30pm-5pm
+Session 2: Sunday June 30, 12:30pm-5pm

 Basic technical aspects of camera operation, sound recording, and lighting principles are taught through demonstration and hands-on practical exercises using the Canon Rebel T4i high definition camera and its interchangeable lenses.
 Learn how to use manual settings to help you get the best shot.
 Understand exposure, gain, shutter speed, and white balance.
 Using the Zoom H4n, audio recording procedure and considerations will be introduced.
 The principals of three-point lighting will also be covered and practiced.